 Electricity is one of the most useful things in our lives, it helps us cook dinner, light our homes, and connects us to the internet.
 It is, however, a very powerful energy and if it isn’t used with safety it can be potentially hazardous.
-Electrical devices and appliances as well as cords, outlets and adapters, need to be well maintained and located in areas that are constantly safe and out of harm’s way.
+Electric devices and appliances as well as cords, outlets and adapters, need to be well maintained and located in areas that are constantly safe and out of harm’s way.

 Don’t Piggy Back or Overload Adaptor Cables

 Adaptor cables should never be ‘piggy backed’ or ‘daisy chained’.
-Plugging one adapter into another is a huge risk for electrical fault and should be avoided at all costs.
+Plugging one adapter into another is a huge risk for electric fault and should be avoided at all costs.
 Similarly overloading an adaptor can put too much pressure on a single outlet which can also cause a fault.

 Powerboards should never be used as a replacement to powerboards and if you find that you are constantly in need of them to use all of your appliances, it’s probably best to hire an electrician to install more powerpoints.
 Another point to consider is that some powerboards do not have surge protection, which can trip your circuit, leading to blackouts and in the worst case fires.